djheery/data-structures/README.md

 # What this Repositry Is

-This repositry is purely my attempt to get to grips with data structures and how they work in granular detail
+This repositry is purely my attempt to get to grips with data structures and how they work in a more granular detail

 To start with this project will consist of purely my attempts to create data structures in the C programming language.